NomicFoundation/hardhat/CONTRIBUTING.md

 This repository is a monorepo handled with [Yarn workspaces](https://classic.yarnpkg.com/en/docs/workspaces/).

 There's a folder for each subproject in `packages/`.
-All of them are plugins, except for `/packages/hardhat` which is the main project (i.e. the one that's published as [hardhat](https://npmjs.com/package/hardhat)).
+All of them are plugins, except for `/packages/hardhat-core` which is the main project (i.e. the one that's published as [hardhat](https://npmjs.com/package/hardhat) in npm).

 ## Installing

-To install this project you have to run:

-1. `yarn`
+To install the project's dependencies, run `yarn` in the root directory of the repository.

 ## Building the projects